Anyone in a relationship and experiencing narcissistic abuse is continually devalued and discarded.

 You must accept the fact that you were not an object of love to this person, but a pawn, a mere source of supply to feed his fragile ego; nothing more, but certainly nothing less.
 Once you understand how he must constantly change his source of supply, you will realize his rejection of you has NOTHING to do with you.
 He will repeat this cycle in every relationship he enters.
 It is inevitable.
 Be grateful this toxic abusive man is out of your life and never let him back.
 (You can go to the original article by clicking this link.)

 So what are your thoughts?
-Have you experienced any of what the author describes?
-Do you feel that narcissism played a vital role in your affair or your spouse’s affair?
+Have you experienced any narcissistic abuse like the author describes?
+Do you feel that narcissism and narcissistic abuse played a vital role in your affair or your spouse’s affair?